Common Boiler Water Problems

 3. Water Leaks

 Water leaks can occur anywhere in the steam system.
 Look for dripping around the tank or its pipes, but leaks may also occur away from the tank.
 Water can also leave the system through the air vents.
 These hidden leaks make identifying a problem much more difficult.
 Using a water meter will tell you if a closed system is losing water, even from a hidden hole.
-If you don’t have this type of gauge on your system, consider having one installed.
+If you don’t have this type of gauge on your system, consider installing one.

-A water leak in a closed system will eventually drop the water level available for the system low enough that it will cause the system to shut down.
+A water leak in a closed system will eventually drop the water level available for the system, making it low enough to cause the system to shut down.
 If the water level does not decrease significantly but the system leaks, atmospheric moisture may be getting into the system.
 This untreated water in your tank can cause premature wear.
 In open-loop systems, an increase in the water delivered into the tank indicates an excessive loss of water somewhere in the system.

 Due to the labor required to remove leaking parts of your boiler system, replacing multiple elements at once may be more cost-effective than having the leaks fixed piecemeal.
 This price savings is especially true if you have numerous holes in pipes inside the walls or other hard-to-reach places.
 Don’t attempt to change the pipes or other parts yourself.
 Leave that labor-intensive task to a professional.